Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 • USB 1.1: An ancient standard that’s obsolete.
 Cap speed: 12 Mbps.

-Now, remember that USB 3.2 doesn't exist just by itself but in one of three variations, including Gen 1, Gen 2, and Gen 2x2.
-(Gen = Generation.)
+Now, remember that USB 3.2 doesn’t exist alone but in one of three variations, including Gen 1, Gen 2, and Gen 2×2.
+The easiest way to deal with USB 3.2 is to call it by its speed caps: we have USB 5Gbps, USB 10Gbps, and USB 20Gbps.

-Via special software or driver, USB 3.2 and older can also deliver sound and video signals but only at certain quality levels, much less than Thunderbolt.
+In addition to data, USB 3.2 and older can also deliver sound and video signals, but only at certain quality levels, much less than Thunderbolt.

-USB can also deliver power to a connected device.
-For this reason, most, if not all, portable drives don't require a separate power adapter; they draw juice from the host.
+Another significant application of USB is that it can deliver power to a connected device.
+As a result, portable drives generally don’t require a separate power adapter—they draw juice from the host.

 That said, here is the state of Thunderbolt:

-• Original Thunderbolt: This standard uses the Mini DisplayPort port type and has a cap speed of 10Gbps.
+• Original Thunderbolt: This standard uses the Mini DisplayPort port type and has a maximum speed of 10Gbps.

-• Thunderbolt 2: It also uses Mini DisplayPort and has a cap speed of 20Gbps.
+• Thunderbolt 2: It also uses Mini DisplayPort and has a maximum speed of 20Gbps.

 Thunderbolt can do much more than the original USB from the get-go.
 It can deliver ultra-Hi-Def video/audio signals with high-speed data signals and is a high-wattage power delivery.
 You can also daisy-chain up to 7 devices together without signal degradation.